gregpriday/laravel-retry/README.md

 use GregPriday\LaravelRetry\Strategies\LinearBackoffStrategy;

 $strategy = new LinearBackoffStrategy(
+    baseDelay: 1.0,    // Base delay in seconds (default: 1.0)
     increment: 5,      // Add 5 seconds each retry
     maxDelay: 30       // Cap at 30 seconds
 );
 ```